sorl/aino-convert/README.rst

 Demo
 ====
 There is a demo in the `demo` directory.
-To run the deom it just cd in to it and type: `./run`
+To run the demo it just cd in to it and type: `./run`

 .. _ImageMagic convert: http://www.imagemagick.org/